jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 provide a better prediction for the skewed data than a linear model.
 Modelling options supporting this decision are explored in a sensitivity analysis further below.

+Note that negative binomial regression results are expressed as log(rate) — meaning they need to be exponentiated to be interpreted as mMET hours/week.
+That is done when making predictions for the response variable.

 ``` r
 # initialise model list